How To Survive Tech Layoffs: Before, During, And After They Happen

 Try not to take layoffs personally

-I know it’s hard to do but you need to seperate any doubts about yourself and your value, if you want to move forward.
+I know it’s hard to do this, but you need to seperate any doubts about yourself and your value, if you want to move forward.

 Centre yourself